assaff/msc-thesis/source/results.rst

     That supports the clustering approach generally as a direction.

+.. comment
     For each input protein, we calculate precision and recall of the classifier over a subset of output clusters.
 For instance, "top-3 recall" means the average of binding site recall rates, calculated over the 3 top-ranked clusters.
     Clusters are ranked by spatial clustering degree, aiming for tightly-knit groups of positive predictions to be ranked high.

 .. warning::